-☐ Ensure all appropriate staff are aware of students with health needs and are familiar with any Emergency Care Plans, including all substitute staff. \Box Encourage activities and strategies that promote positive coping for Adults and Children during times of stress. ☐ Direct any person with heightened concerns to District resources and SCPH resources.
+□ Ensure all appropriate staff are aware of students with health needs and are familiar with any Emergency Care Plans, including all substitute staff.

+□ Encourage activities and strategies that promote positive coping for Adults and Children during times of stress.

+□ Direct any person with heightened concerns to District resources and SCPH resources.
+Discuss concerns with School Nurse and/or Student Support and Health Services staff.